Bada Shanren was a Ming-dynasty prince

 Bada Shanren was reported to be mad

 Over the years there were various reports attesting to Bada’s bizarre behaviour and prolonged bouts of muteness.
 ‘It is fair to say he was eccentric,’ says Hammer, ‘but some have suggested his madness was feigned as a form of self-preservation.
 Qing officials would have been more likely to leave him alone if they thought he was a lunatic.’

 Bada only left the monastery to become a professional painter when he was in his sixties, determining that the Qing dynasty was sufficiently established by then that he no longer posed a threat.

 He was a radical innovator ahead of his time

 Hammer says that Bada’s extraordinary appeal is down to his individuality and innovation.
 ‘He painted very evocative images of animals — they are lively and witty, but again, he’s playing with illusion.
 Quite often his birds and fish are placed so that they seem to be floating in space and time.
 They defy gravity.’

 The exaggerated features, peculiar expressions and strange flora are also unique.
-The painting Bird and Rock (1702, above and below), offered for sale at Christie’s in September, depicts a bird perched on an oddly shaped mossy stone painted with unusually short, horizontal brushstrokes.
+The painting Bird and Rock (1702, above), offered for sale at Christie’s in September, depicts a bird perched on an oddly shaped mossy stone painted with unusually short, horizontal brushstrokes.

 ‘Today we are so accustomed to abstract art that we don’t question when something looks illogical, but in the early 1700s this would have been much more surprising,’ Hammer says.
 ‘Although Chinese painting utilised abstraction earlier than European art, Bada was without question ahead of his time.’